 Any applicant who has committed an offence of plying for hire within the 6 months preceding their application will normally be refused a licence.
-Any existing licence holder found to have committed this offence will be judged on the circumstances if the case, and at the least suspension of the licence should be considered.
+Any existing licence holder found to have committed this offence will be judged on the circumstances if the case, and normally a minimum suspension of 6 months should be considered.

 Where a driver is convicted on more than one occasion the licence will be revoked or not granted.
 Consideration will be taken of whether at the time there was no insurance cover in place for the vehicle.
 It will be up to the applicant to prove that there was valid insurance in place at the time of the offence.